APXEOLOG/hnh-auto-mapper-server/readme.md

 8. Move into `~/hnh-map/` folder and run `./install.sh`.
 Script should update nginx conf and systemd service

 This should be it.
 Now try to access your instance on port 80 and you should see frontend application

+### Client integration

+Sample PR against Amber client will be coming soon with all required integration code